groupon/swagql/README.md

 request does not satisfy the required auth status, you can throw an auth error from this function. `requestContext` can be used to hold the information about the current request, such as the request object itself.

+In the case where you are merging multiple schemas, you may wish to have all of the methods and types be unique, and can pass the `--name-prefix` (or `-n`) flag to prepend the given string to all of the above.

 ```js
 const { schema, FETCH, VERIFY_AUTH_STATUS } = require(pathToSchema);